-The complete application package (this solicitation, including links to required forms) is available on Grants.gov and on the <a href="https://ovw.ncbi.nlm.
+The complete application package (this solicitation, including links to required forms) is available on Grants.gov and on the OVW website.
+Applicants wishing to request a paper copy of these materials should contact 202-307-6026 or OVW.Tribal.SASP@usdoj.gov.

-Pre-Application Information Session
+Pre-Application Information Session(s)